 We do not collect special category data such as disclosure of a health condition or age, about our supporters unless there is a legitimate and/or legal reason for this (for example, if you participate in an event for which we may need to provide support, or if you wish to play the lottery).

 The General Data Protection Act applies from 25th May 2018 and we will be asking you to opt in to receive marketing communications for E-Mail, SMS and Telephone.
 We will continue to send you Marketing and Fundraising information through the post as to how your support makes a difference.
-However, if you would prefer not to hear from us you can contact us via our or by calling us on 01273 747455 between 9am – 5pm, weekdays, write to us at Martlets Hospice, Wayfield Avenue Hove East Sussex BN3 7LW, for the attention of Fundraising, or send an email to email@example.com.
+However, if you would prefer not to hear from us you can contact us via our website form or by calling us on 01273 747455 between 9am – 5pm, weekdays, write to us at Martlets Hospice, Wayfield Avenue Hove East Sussex BN3 7LW, for the attention of Fundraising, or send an email to firstname.lastname@example.org.

 Service users and family and friends